whoschek/bzfs/README.md

 [here](https://whoschek.github.io/wbackup-zfs/coverage).

-The gist is that it should work on any flavor, with python (3.7 or higher, no additional python packages required) only needed on the coordinator host.
+The gist is that it should work on any flavor, with python (3.7 or higher, no additional python packages required) only needed on the initiator host.

 # Usage